Skip to main content

 If the label does not exist in the repository, it will be created.

-If the label already exists in the repository and the description or the color set in the reviewpad.yml file, then both the description and the color will be updated based on the reviewpad.yml file.
+If the label already exists in the repository and the description or the color is set in the reviewpad.yml file, then both the description and the color will be updated based on the reviewpad.yml file.

 Example